wilvk/blog-hugo/content/posts/understanding-dotnet-core-pdb-files.md

 This seems to match up pretty well with what we would expect and gives us some certainty that this is correct.

 The next part is to use the method offset and the method's IL offset to set a breakpoint in our running application.

-For that we will use `clrmd` and will be the topic of another post.